GeorgesOatesLarsen/WebModLoader/docs/DesignSpec.md

 After the browser has finished loading, the Mod Loader author must create an instance of WebModLoader, passing it the required properties (listed in [Mod Loaders](#mod-loaders)).

-This will trigger initialization.
+Then, the Mod Loader Author must await the Initialize() function of the WebModLoader instance.
 The WebModLoader instance will then perform the next steps:

-## Step 2: Mod Acquisition
+## Step 2: Mod AcquisitionLoa
 The first task performed during initialization is Mod Acquisition.
 In this step, each registerrd Mod Provider is queried for the mods it can provide.
 These query functions may be async, and the WebModLoader will await their result.